Teoscar Hernández Preview, Player Props: Mariners vs. Reds

 Teoscar Hernández At The Plate

-- Among qualifying hitters, he ranks 56th in batting average, while his on-base percentage ranks 112th and he is 48th in slugging.

-- Hernandez enters this game on a 12-game hitting streak.
-Over the course of his last games, he's hitting .316 with two homers.
+- Hernandez enters this game on a 13-game hitting streak.
+Over the course of his last outings, he's hitting .300 with two homers.

-- Hernandez has reached base via a hit in 89 games this season (of 135 played), and had multiple hits in 39 of those games.

-- In 50 games this season (37.0%), Hernandez has picked up an RBI, and in 24 of those games (17.8%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Hernandez has had at least one RBI in 36.8% of his games this year (50 of 136), with two or more RBI 24 times (17.6%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.